LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

 That's what we mean by "making the grid larger".

-You may assume that:

-* the user will always give you exactly 3 words as command-line arguments
-* that those words will all be the same length
-* that the user will provide a non-negative stretch factor

-Obviously it would be foolish to make those assumptions in real life.
-But to save time today, we don't want you to have to worry about validating the user's input.
-(But if you did decide to add validation, you could do it in your sleep by now, right? ;))

 To get started, we suggest you try two simpler versions first:

 1. A program that just stretches the grid vertically: